2023 MoMath Mini-Masters

 - It is possible to have a negative cumulative score.

-- You will need to use the email address with which you were registered for the MoMath Masters in order to access the online competition.
-Check with your table sponsor or host if you are unsure about your registered email address.
+- You will need to use the same email address for the tournament portal as the one used to purchase the MoMath event ticket.
+Check your email receipt or email email@example.com if you are unsure about your registered email address.

 Contact MoMath for assistance: call 212-542-0566 or email firstname.lastname@example.org.